bytecodehr/bytecode-github-site/README.md

 ### Documentation

-Before using the Clancy theme, please read the attached documentation.
+Before using the Nuntu theme, please read the attached documentation.

 * * *

 ### Support

-<p>If you have any questions, please feel free to contact me by mail <a href="mailto:hi.artemsheludko@gmail.com">Contact</a><p>
+<p>If you have any questions or feedback about the theme, please feel free to contact me by mail <a href="mailto:hi.artemsheludko@gmail.com">Contact</a><p>